 However, the second half of April can be a wildcard should warm weather or rain persist.
 If daytime high temperatures rise above 70 degrees F and nighttime lows stay above 32 degrees F for more than a few days, snow melt runoff commences on the East Gallatin River.
 When this occurs, it is time to forego fishing until runoff subsides in early June.

 The East Gallatin River flows through Gallatin Valley—one of the more populous valleys in Montana.
-Fishing from a boat is not allowed so the East Gallatin is a walk-and-wade only fishery.
+Fishing from a boat is not practical due to the smaller size of the river and this it is primarily a walk-and-wade fishery.
 Access to the East Gallatin is surprisingly abundant, however many landowners are diligent to limit an angler’s ability to stay within the streambed.
 To avoid any potential conflicts it is imperative all anglers on the East Gallatin River known the Montana Stream Access law and strictly adhere.

 April fishing: what to expect